 Here’s an audio clip with 95% of the hashes removed.

 Here’s an audio clip with 99% of the hashes removed.

 Transfer attacks on the AudioTag music recognition system

 We wanted to see whether our attack would transfer to black-box industrial systems.
 This can be done, however larger perturbations are required because our simple surrogate model is likely quite dissimilar from commercial systems (which probably rely on neural nets rather than hand-crafted features).
-We were able to evade detection of the copyrighted songs “Signed, Sealed, Delivered” by Stevie Wonder and “Tik Tok” by Kesha.
-However, to demonstrate the attacks without disseminating copyrighted music, we repeated those attacks (with the same parameters and perturbation sizes) on a public domain audio clip.
+We were able to evade detection of numerous copyrighted songs, including “Signed, Sealed, Delivered” by Stevie Wonder and “Tik Tok” by Kesha.

 First, we tried attacking the online AudioTag service.
 As a baseline, we first try fooling the detector by adding random white noise.

 Here’s a clip that contains enough random Gaussian noise to fool AudioTag:

 Here’s a version that fools AudioTag using adversarial perturbations: